Whakatipu Pūtaiao

 Karen Scott

 Karen has previously taught at Te Puke Primary school for 19 years, as a classroom teacher of Yr3-6 and as the school’s eEducator and Science specialist teacher.
 She completed the Royal Society’s Science Teacher Leadership Programme (STLP) in 2016 and following this, led the school in developing an agentic science curriculum that was seamlessly integrated into Literacy and Numeracy through the school’s Explorer Model (Inquiry).
 Karen is passionate and committed to supporting schools with science as she sees science as essential to developing the real-world learning skills students need for success in the 21st century.
+Karen has been a House of Science PLD Facilitator since the beginning of 2022.

 National Priorities